SaitejaGarlapati/AI-deepdive/langgraph_rag_demo/README.md

 - LangGraph is an extension of LangChain, built specifically to model stateful, graph-based LLM workflows.
 - LangGraph is a power mode inside LangChain. (not a replacement), but a move advanced layer

+Note:
+Both in LangChain and LangGraph demos, the LLM calls (HuggingFaceHub) happen via the Hugging Face API or local Transformers.
+That’s inference in its simplest form: you feed the model a prompt, it runs a forward pass, and returns generated tokens.

+Data Ingestion & Embeddings (loader.py, embeddings.py)
+Semantic Retrieval + RAG (LangChain’s RetrievalQA) Stateful Graph Orchestration (LangGraph’s nodes + edges)